HMS Lincoln (F99): History

-In 1976 the New Zealand Government sought to purchase second hand Royal Navy to replace the RNZN Type 12 Taranaki, and HMS Lincoln was one of four RN frigates that was offered for sale.
+In 1976 the New Zealand Government sought to purchase a second hand Royal Navy ship to replace HMNZS Taranaki, and HMS Lincoln was one of four RN frigates that was offered for sale.
 The New Zealand Government rejected the offer for Lincoln, as her 174 Sonar had been removed and could not easily be refitted.
 Remaining in British service, Lincoln carried out a tour of duty in the Arctic Circle and served as the guard ship in Gibraltar during late 1976.
 She was finally returned to the standby squadron in Chatham in December 1977.
 She was proposed for sale to Egypt in 1978, but that deal also did not proceed.

 In 1979 Lincoln served her final active commission as a training ship for submarine engineers, as her engines were akin to those aboard the Oberon-class submarine.
 She was also used in Arctic waters alongside HMS Bulwark, to provide radar cover for the initial sea trials of the Sea Harrier aircraft.
 Lincoln's 966 and 986 radars were used in combination with Bulwark's 986 radar to provide tracking over Scandinavia.
 The 986 radar had been fitted to three Type 61s, Bulwark and Ark Royal in around 1970, as a partial replacement for the complex 984 3D radar previously fitted to the carriers.
 In 1981 Lincoln was unsuccessfully proposed for sale to the Bangladesh Navy.